 No visit to Fes is complete without spending hours wandering in the medina and it is undoubtedly one of the top things to do in Fes, and in Morocco.

 The local shopping is excellent and it is easy to lose yourself for hours in all of the small shops.
 You can really pick up some lovely goods in the medina, from spices, typical Moroccan hammam gloves and salt scrubs to quality leather items, silver tableware, lamps and gorgeous clothes.

-As I mentioned, it is a real maze and almost almost impossible to find your way without Google Maps, or a very good paper map.
+As I mentioned, it is a real maze and almost impossible to find your way without Google Maps, or a very good paper map.
 Bab Boujeloud is the gate at the heart of the medina and a great spot for a bite to eat at one of the cafes here.
 Beware though, many food market stands have animal body parts hanging up, including severed heads!
-It an be quite the surprise as you’re walking by…
+It can be quite the surprise as you’re walking by…

 Medersa Bou Inania